jcu-eresearch/plone-user-doc/source/content-management.rst

 ==========           ========================================================
 Access               Description
 ==========           ========================================================
-Can add              Allows new content objects to be created in this folder,
+Can add              Allows new files to be uploaded or content items to be
-                     granting access to the ``Add new`` menu.
+                     created in this folder, granting access to the ``Add new`` menu.
 This has no effect on non-folder content.
                      Corresponds to the ``Contributor`` role.
 Can edit             Allows editing of existing content, granting access to
                      the ``Edit`` tab against content.
 Corresponds to the ``Editor`` role.
 Can review           Allows the user to publish and review content, granting
                      access to extra controls in the ``State`` menu.
                      Corresponds to the ``Reviewer`` role.
-Can view             Allows the user to see private content.
+Can view             Allows the user to see private or non-shared content.
 Use this
                      permission to grant access to specific folders and content areas on a portal.
 Corresponds to the ``Viewer`` role.